yhomarys-qa/qa-portfolio/02-Test-Cases/Authentication/Login/TC-003_empty-email-field.md

 1. Open the application
 2. Navigate to the login page
 3. Leave the Email field empty
-4. Enter an invalid password in the Password field
+4. Enter an valid password in the Password field
 5. Click on "Log in"

 ---